platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/03-deploy.md

     namespace.
     You can drill into specific objects from this page.

-2. Under `Deployments`, click on the `pal-tracker` deployment.
+1. Under `Deployments`, click on the `pal-tracker` deployment.
     This is the `Summary` view for this object.

-3. Select the `Resource Viewer` tab at the top of the page.
+1. Select the `Resource Viewer` tab at the top of the page.
     This view shows the object graph associated with the currently selected object, the deployment.
     They should all be green.
     If there is a problem with your cluster, this is a good place to start troubleshooting.

-4. Drill into your `Pods`, `ReplicaSets`, `Ingresses`, and `Services`.

-    - How many Pods are running?
-    - What container image is it that is being used?
-    - What node is the Pod running on?
-    - How can you find this information using the `kubectl` command?

-# Submit this assignment
+# Check your work

-Submit the assignment using the `cloudNativeDeveloperK8sDeployment` gradle task from within the existing `assignment-submission` project directory.
+Execute a smoke test using the `cloudNativeDeveloperK8sDeployment` gradle task from within the existing `smoke-tests` project directory.
 It requires you to provide the URL of your application running on Kubernetes and the name of your Deployment.

-1. Navigate to the `~/exercises/assignment-submission` directory in terminal 2:
+1. Navigate to the `~/exercises/smoke-tests` directory in terminal 2:

     ```terminal:execute
-    command: cd ~/exercises/assignment-submission
+    command: cd ~/exercises/smoke-tests
     session: 2
     ```